 It also gets a clever feature called GroupTrack, which helps you keep tabs on everyone in your riding pack.
 It gives you an on-screen map that shows where everyone else in your group is — providing they have a Garmin device that’s compatible with LiveTrack, that is.

 Other high-end features that make an appearance on the Edge 820 include incident detection, compatibility with Garmin Varia smart lights and ViRB action cameras, and dual GPS/GLONASS capabilities.
-All in all, one very impressive unit that’s a big improvement over its predecessor, the Edge 810.

 - Weight: 68g / 2.4oz